Design

 inline image in article

 We must optimize the design to find the passing solution.
-Go back to the Design tab, highlight the base plate operation, and change the Anchoring length to 200 mm and the concrete block Offset to 300 mm then run the analysis and code-check again.
+Go back to the Design tab, click on the operation, and change the Anchoring length to 200 mm.
+Then run the analysis and code-check again.

 inline image in article